JeanRehr/cdatatypes/README.md

 # Custom Allocators

 Allocator is a pluggable interface via the Allocator struct, by default malloc/realloc/free are used.
-To use a custom allocator, you have to implement the three function pointers as described in allocator.h, then create and pass an Allocator instance to init function
+To use a custom allocator, you have to implement the three function pointers as described in allocator.h, then create and pass an Allocator instance to init function.

 # Documentation